4 April 1972 (age 47)

-Born Jill Heather Scott in the North Philly neighborhood of the City of Philadelphia, PA on April 4, 1972.
-She began her career as a performance poet.
+Born Jill Heather Scott in the North Philly neighborhood of the City of Philadelphia, PA on April 4, 1972, Jill Scott began her career as a performance poet.
 She was discovered by Amir "Questlove" Thompson of The Roots.
-Questlove invited her to join the band in the studios.
-Which resulted in the live version of "You Got Me" in 1999.
+Questlove invited her to join the band in the studios, which resulted in the live version of "You Got Me" in 1999.

 Jill Scott appears in David Chappelle's Block Party performing with The Roots and Erykah Badu.

 Scott released a new album, entitled Beautifully Human: Words and Sounds Vol. 2 in 2004.
 Her book of poetry, The Moments, The Minutes, The Hours was released in April 2005.

 Recently, Scott was prominently featured on hip-hop artist Lupe Fiasco's 2006 single "Daydreaming" which also appeared on a new Scott collection called Collaborations on January 30, 2007.

 The Collaborations collection served as "an appetizer" for her next studio album, The Real Thing: Words and Sounds Vol. 3 released September 25, 2007.
 A clip of the title track was released on a bonus disc from Hidden Beach Records and included with Collaborations.
 The lead single, "Hate on Me", gained airplay in May 2007 with a video released in mid-July.
 In advance of the album's release, Hidden Beach released a 17-minute album sampler through their forums.
 Interspersed between the dozen songs previewed on the sampler was a personal explanation from Jill for the inspiration behind some of her songs.